Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/messages_en.png" alt="settingsAPI" width="70%"/>## Admin-Tab

 ## Admin-Tab
 On the Admin-Tab you can see all thermostates, plugs and valves from your netatmo energy instance.
 From there you can refresh the view and also request an API refresh.
+You have alse the option to save changes into the cloud and to switch from manual mode to schedule mode.

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/admintab_en.png" alt="admintab" width="70%"/>